 3rd Generation of Triest Agency

 Henry H. Freudenberg married Maier Triest’s only child, Maxine Triest in 1951.
 Henry was a Holocaust survivor and came to Charleston at 11 years of age as a refugee from Germany.
 The Triest family invited Henry and his family to their home for dinner and 11 year old Henry and 10 year old Maxine met for the first time.
 Henry and Maxine just celebrated their 63rd year of marriage.
 After graduating from The Citadel and a brief tour in Korea, Henry joined the firm in 1953.
-He is now retired and enjoys coming by to visit on his trip to Starbucks!
+Henry passed away December 30, 2019.

 4th Generation of Triest Agency

 Larry W. Freudenberg grew up in Charleston but left for the University of Georgia in 1977 where he found his bride, Marsha Jacobs.
 After graduation in 1981, Larry worked for a large bank in Atlanta as a commercial loan officer and Assistant Vice President.
 In 1986 he moved his family back home to Charleston to join the family business.
 A few years later, Larry purchased his father’s interest and remaining interest from other family members and has been the sole owner of the family’s venerable business.
 Larry is active in the community.
 He is also well known in Charleston because of a small advertisement that he ran everyday in the local paper for about 15 years for term life insurance.
 A photo of Larry was in each ad.
 Larry also is known for being the voice of the agency’s successful radio commercials.
 The commercials ran in the early 1990’s and creatively made fun of the way the agency’s name has been mispronounced and misspelled over the years.
 Neither program, newspaper nor radio is currently active.